KaijuML/rotowire-rg-metric/README.md

 Also note that we included the following list of change, which have zero impact on results but provide quality of life improvements:

- - summaries can be considered as lists of spans (tradionality sentences), which can be provided by users.
-By default, the script uses nltk's sent_tokenize to split the summaries in sentences, but we have experimented spliting summaries at the clause level (e.g. _"The Hawks scored 105 points, while the Bulls scored 98 points."_ can be split at _", while"_).
+ - summaries can be considered as lists of spans (traditionally sentences), which can be provided by users.
+By default, the script uses nltk's sent_tokenize to split the summaries in sentences, but we have experimented splitting summaries at the clause level (e.g. _"The Hawks scored 105 points, while the Bulls scored 98 points."_ can be split at _", while"_).
  - I have added wherever possible logging information and tqdm's progressbar

+__RESULTS:__ models trained using this repo obtain the same level of recall/accuracy than orginal models in LUA (i.e. ~95% accuracy and ~70% recall)

 ### Data